 4. Level 42 @ Hammersmith Odeon, 13th November 1985

 They were finally making the big pop breakthrough with World Machine but still had one foot in their jazz/funk ‘roots’ – this era was an exciting mix of both approaches.
-These boys were going places, but were still quite naughty/rough’n’ready with it.
-Sadly it was the peak of the original four-piece band, but another brilliant, noisy, sweaty night at the Odeon.
+These boys were going places but were still quite naughty/rough’n’ready with it.
+Sadly this was the peak of the original four-piece band, but it was another brilliant, noisy, sweaty night at the Odeon.

 3. John Scofield @ Half Moon Theatre, Docklands Festival, Sept 1988?

-This was in makeshift venue in the back-end of nowhere in Thatcher’s huge Docklands development.
+This took place at a makeshift venue in the back-end of nowhere within Thatcher’s huge Docklands development.
 It was a long car ride from West London into a strange wasteland.
-I had wanted to see this band since Blue Matter had come out and accordingly watched drummer Dennis Chambers like a hawk throughout.
+I had wanted to see this band since Blue Matter had come out a year earlier and accordingly watched drummer Dennis Chambers like a hawk throughout.
 From memory, he in turn eyeballed me throughout.
 His playing was pretty mindblowing from 10 yards away.

 2. Wendy & Lisa @ Town & Country Club, 25th April 1989

 It was a hot, sweaty night at the T&C, and the nearest to seeing Prince in such a small venue (which does a great disservice to Wendy and Lisa’s excellent playing and songwriting, but there you go).
 There was a genuine star quality to the (almost all-female) band and a very cool clientele – everyone was clocking a peak-fame Sinead O’Connor at the bar.
 The gig delivered the promise of summer and some cracking music too.